-The purpose of the Collective is to drive and guide investment in menstrual health and hygiene through evidence-based advocacy.
-It is important to stress that we are not creating a new global fund, or directly channelling investments.
+The GMC membership comes together to use their collective strength to inform, guide and increase investments toward menstrual health and hygiene for all.
+We are not creating a new global fund, or directly channeling investments.
 We have come together to use our collective strength to increase and guide investments toward menstrual health and hygiene at all levels.

-For more information, please contact The Coordination Team.
+Not all groups may be active every year.
+For more information, please contact The Coordination Team

 In September 2018, WSSCC proposed to co-establish with WaterAid, a global coalition for menstrual health and hygiene (MHH).
 The aim was to connect interests, commitments and expertise to scale-up evidence-based MHH programming.